Emergency Dentist Edinburgh – Pearl Dental Clinic

 • broken dentures

 We accept patients from all major Private Dental Insurance providers

 We accept patients for treatment who have insurance cover from all the major insurance providers including CIGNA, AXA, BUPA, DENPLAN, DENCOVER, SIMPLYHEALTH, and AVIVA.

 Our dental clinic has dentists highly experienced in oral surgery, endodontics and orthodontics.
 Our dentists are empathetic in the treatment of nervous patients and will help you feel relaxed.
 All the dentists are experienced in providing emergency dental treatment.

 What should you do in case of a dental emergency?

 In the event of an emergency, immediately call the dental practice and schedule an appointment.
 Describe your emergency in detail so you can get instant advice before your scheduled appointment.

-How can you cure a toothache?
+How can you cure a toothache in Edinburgh?

 Immediately contact a dentist in case you are suffering from a toothache.
 Take some recommended painkillers like Paracetamol or Ibuprofen.
 You should make sure that you read the label first and avoid going over the maximum dose.

 In cases of swelling, what should you do?